Custard Baklava

 • Add the milk to a pot and let it come to a simmer on the stove.
 In the meantime, whisk the yolks, sugar, and corn starch together until combined.
 Once the milk has heated, take a ladle at a time, and add it to the yolk mixture as you whisk.

-• You can take turn off the heat and add a tablespoon of butter if you want a more velvety and thick custard.
+• Turn off the heat and add a tablespoon of butter if you want a more velvety and thick custard.
 Feel free to add a touch of vanilla paste or extract for flavour as well.

-• Take it off the heat and let it cool down at room temperature with plastic wrap on top.
-Spread it onto a plate and crush some walnuts separately.
-Mix the walnuts with cinnamon and crumble it on top of the custard.
+• Take it off the heat, pour it into a glass bowl, and let it cool down at room temperature with plastic wrap on top.
+Spread it onto a plate.
+In a separate bowl, crush some walnuts and mix with cinnamon.
+Crumble it on top of the custard.
 Drizzle on a touch of honey and serve with the mini phyllo cups.
 Enjoy

 Video